 New to the CIP Grant Program?
 Click here to download a copy of the power point presentation from the CIP Grant Workshop.

-The Community Investment Program is for not-for-profit organizations whose registered mandate falls under one of the following sectors:
+The Community Investment Program is for registered not-for-profit and/or charity organizations whose mandate falls under one of the following sectors:

 Eligible organizations may apply for grants to fund one-time, new, recurring, and/or ongoing programs, projects, services, and events.
 To be eligible for a Community Investment Program Grant from the District of Sechelt, an Applicant must:

 - Be a non-profit society in good standing with the Societies Act and/or a registered charitable organization in good standing with the Canada Revenue Agency.